 Farm Income Averaging, Schedule J-If you elect farm income averaging on your federal return, you may also use this method for Kentucky.
-The amount of income you may average is limited to the amount elected for federal purposes.
-Enter tax from Schedule J, Line 22, on Form 740, Line 12, and check the box for "Schedule J." Attach completed Schedule J.
+The amount of income you may average is limited

 LINE 13, Lump-sum Distribution-Special 10-Year Averaging-Kentucky allows a special 10-year averaging method for determining tax on lump-sum distributions received from certain retirement plans that qualify for federal 10-year averaging.
-If this special method is used for federal purposes, Form 4972-K, Kentucky Tax on Lump-Sum Distributions, and Schedule P, Pension Income Exclusion, must be filed with Form 740.
+If this special method is used for federal purposes, Form 4972-K, KentuckyTax on Lump-Sum Distributions, and Schedule P, Pension Income Exclusion, must be filed with Form 740.
 Enter tax from Form 4972-K and check the box.